-Based on the recommendation of the nominating and corporate governance committee of our board of directors, our board of directors has nominated Mark L. Baum and Charles J. Casamento for election as directors to serve for a three-year term ending at the 2023 annual meeting or until their successors are elected and qualified or until their earlier death, resignation or removal.
-Messrs.
-Baum and Casamento are current members of our Board of Directors.
+Based on the recommendation of the nominating and corporate governance committee, our board of directors has nominated Norbert G. Riedel, Ph.D. and Sean E. Brynjelsen for reelection as directors to serve for a three-year term ending at the 2027 annual meeting or until their successors are elected and qualified or until their earlier death, resignation or removal.